Management

 tcb fn delete

-Copy Function
+Copy function

 You can quickly copy an existing function using the following command:

-# Copy app function as app2 function
+# Copy the app function as the app2 function

 tcb fn copy app app2

-command, you must specify the original function name and the new function name after copying.
-The current environment ID and target environment ID are optional.
-If the target environment ID is not specified, the function will be copied to the current environment.
+When using the fn copy command, you must specify the source function name and the new function name after copying.
+The current environment Id and target environment environment Id are optional.
+If no target environment Id is specified, the function will be copied to the current environment.

 tcb fn copy app app2 --force